 Each M1K PCB will have a serial number at the bottom left corner, burnt into the surface via a carbon dioxide laser.
 Serial numbers started at 001.

 The first prototype PCBs we used were PCBs out of competitors mice, that we heavily modified.
 From this experience we know how slow and painful it can be to mod gaming mouse PCBs.
 Hence, when we made our own PCB we decided to make it modding-friendly.

 For this purpose there are five h4x0r pins under each switch:

-You can use those to wire up additional switches, or talk to other devices and peripherals, for example.
+You can use the h4x0r pins to wire up additional switches, or talk to other devices and peripherals, for example.